chiru381/flipkart/README.md

 7.Product and Rating Component.
 8.product details screen and then fetch product from backend.react-helmet-async package installed.
 9.Loading and MessageBox components created.
+10.implement add to cart functionality and screen.and then check count in stock in backend. and then localstorage saving items.